Disparities at the molecular level

 Poorly understood type of liver disease more progressive in Hispanics and Pacific Islanders

 Natalie Torok, an associate clinical professor of gastroenterology and hepatology, is a physician-scientist who studies a poorly understood type of liver disease called non-alcoholic steatohepatitis (NASH), which is characterized by fat in the liver, inflammation and cirrhosis, and can progress to cancer.
 The disease can be more progressive in Hispanics and Pacific Islanders for reasons that are still not known.
 Torok’s work in animal models focuses on understanding the role of an enzyme called NADPH oxidase in liver fibrosis, or scarring, associated with the disease.

 Rates of lung cancer increasing in younger women who have never smoked; why certain cancer regimens are effective in one population but not another

 David Gandara, associate director of clinical research and director of Thoracic Oncology, is working to understand why rates of lung cancer are increasing among younger women who have never smoked, but are declining among men.
 He also has done clinical trials demonstrating that certain chemotherapy regimens that proved effective against small-cell lung cancer in Japan produced different results in different populations in the United States.
-This work suggests inherent genetic differences between the populations.
+This work suggests inherent genetic differences between the populations that characterize tumors.